natcap/invest/.github/auto-main-into-release-pr-body.md

 ### If tests fail or there are problems with the merge

 This is unlikely, but it can happen.
-To fix this, make the changes you need to make on your fork and push the changes up to this branch.
+To fix issues, make the changes you need to make on your fork and push the changes up to this branch.
 See below for an example of how to do this.

 ### To push changes to this branch